 The SLM generation process generates SLM traffic units that pass through MIPs transparently, but are received and processed by SLM reception processes in MEPs.
 The SLR generation process may generate an SLR traffic unit in response.
 This SLR traffic unit also passes transparently through MIPs, but is received and processed by SLR reception processes in MEPs.

-Figure 8-82 shows the different processes inside MEPs and MIPs that are involved in the proactive synthetic loss measurement protocol.
+Figure 8-82 shows the different processes inside MEPs and MIPs that are involved in the proactive single-ended synthetic loss measurement protocol.

 The MEP proactive OAM insertion process is defined in clause 9.2.1.1, the MEP OAM proactive extraction process in clause 9.2.1.2, the MIP OAM extraction process in clause 9.4.2.1, and the MIP OAM insertion process in clause 9.4.2.2.
 In summary, they insert and extract ETH_CI OAM signals into and from the stream of ETH_CI_D traffic units and the complementing P and D signals going through an MEP and MIP; the extraction is based on MEL and Opcode.
 Furthermore, the insertion process inserts the correct MEL and SA values into the OAM traffic units.

-Figure 8-82 – Overview of processes involved with a proactive synthetic loss measurement protocol
+Figure 8-82 – Overview of processes involved with a proactive single-ended synthetic loss measurement protocol

 The SL protocol is controlled by the proactive SL control processes.